 Market flood-control tunnel hits snag

-As a result of the change order, the cost of the project will increase by about $2.7 million to cover the expenses of going deeper, pouring more concrete and securing a tunnel 60 feet further below the surface.
+The shift to a greater depth means the cost of the project will increase by about $2.7 million to cover the expenses of re-routing and pouring more concrete.
+It also means about 206 additional workdays will be added.